deltaquebec/sentiment_imdb_reviews/README.md

 Throughout, results are reported in text files named appropriately for each model as _results_model_name.txt_.

 The data must be tokenized, in which we split text into individual words and turn them into a sequence of integers such that the model can process them.
-Padding refers to the amount of data added at a time such that each sequence of data is the same length; to maintain uniformity, we want to pad the data.
+Padding refers to the amount of data added such that each sequence of data is the same length; to maintain uniformity, we want to pad the data.
 Finally, we define a validation set that is held back from training to be used to give an estimate of model skill while tuning hyperparameters.
 Batch size is the number of samples that will be propagated through the network.

 ```
 tokenizer = Tokenizer(num_words=5000)